LiakhovetsS/js-type-guard/README.md

-# js-type 🚀
+# js-type-guard 🚀

-Lightweight, fast, and practical type-check utilities for JavaScript and TypeScript developers. js-type gives you a small set of predictable helpers to check runtime values — clear API, zero fuss, ready for production. ✨
+Lightweight, fast, and practical type-check utilities for JavaScript and TypeScript developers. js-type-guard gives you a small set of predictable helpers to check runtime values — clear API, zero fuss, ready for production. ✨

-Why choose js-type? 🎯
+Why choose js-type-guard? 🎯

 - Minimal and focused: a compact collection of common type checks (strings, numbers, arrays, dates, regex, etc.).
 - Predictable results: simple boolean utilities you can rely on in runtime guards and validation flows.